agzg/bundles/README.md

 # bundles
-Bundles is a transcompiler, with [it's own syntax](#syntax), that allows you to launch clusters of routine applications.
-It transpiles the source file into Go code, creating a temporary file (fittingly "./temp/temp.go") that is then built using the native Go compiler (using the "build" command) thus creating an executable, the arguments to which launch the clusters of applications, called bundles.

-### Wait, what?..
 Bundles allows you to gather the websites, applications, commands, and files that you frequently use, and launch them with a single command (using an executable).

 ### Details
 Bundles is a transcompiler that transpiles (translates) source code (written in the [Bundles syntax](#syntax)) into idiomatic Go code and builds the file, thus creating an executable.
-A single executable can (and should!) house multiple 'bundles' or clusters of the applications that you want to launch.
+A single executable can house multiple 'bundles' or clusters of the applications that you want to launch.

 A bundle consists of a "label", the name of the bundle used to refer to it, and "items", the specified applications that you want to launch or execute.